richTheCreator/Elevated-Trading-LLC/src/pages/index.md

         predictable profit margins for your stores.
       value: Predictable Projections
 shipping:
-  description: Orders are shipped within 24-48 hours of payment, and we ship
+  description: "Orders are shipped within 24-48 hours of payment via USPS (with
-    everything via USPS Priority Mail (with tracking).
-We can expedite, if needed, so please speak to your account manager if we need to expedite shipping.
+    tracking).
+All of our hemp flower is vacuum-sealed in TerpeneFresh bags which are specifically designed to lock in the freshness and maintain terpene quality of hemp flower, and we take it one step further to include a humidity pack in each bag to maintain optimal conditions for the flower during transit.
+We stand behind all of our products with a delivery and satisfaction guarantee. "
 ---